Caliope-SpeechProcessingLab/SpeechTester/README.md

     ${wordList[@]} -d ${dicItems[@]} > HTK_CORE$ICORE/LOGS/FOLDER_CORE$ICORE.LOG &
 ```

    #### h.
-Set up your locutor array
+Set up your speaker array

    This array is located in the file speechTester.sh.
 The name of the variable is "tsujs" and is composed of all speaker identifiers.
-A speaker identifier is a portion of the audio filename that identifies a unique locutor of your experiment.
+A speaker identifier is a portion of the audio filename that identifies a unique speaker of your experiment.
 This allows to make an structured cross-validation in the testing stage of the recognition experiment.
 An audio filename must exposed a certain structured.
 For example, you may have several .wav files with the following names: ba_S01.wav, be_S01.wav, be_S02.wav, or bi_S05.wav.
 In this case, the speaker identifiers would be "S01", "S02", and "S05".
 An example of such speaker array for this case would be:

     tsujs=('S01' 'S02' 'S05')